redis/redis-doc/commands/hgetall.md

-In the reply, every field name is followed by its value, so the length of the reply is twice the size of the hash.
+In the reply, every field name is followed by its value, so the length of the reply is twice the size of the [Redis hash](/docs/data-types/hashes).

 {{% alert title="Warning" color="warning" %}}
 This command requires space and time that are proportional to the hash's number of fields.